SEND & Inclusion

 It includes not only the formal requirements of the National Curriculum, but also the range of additional opportunities that the school organises in order to enrich the experiences of our children.
 Our curriculum also includes the social aspects that are essential for life-long learning.

-Each child’s teacher will be finding ways to support children with SEND, including:
+Each child’s teacher will be finding ways to support children with any additional needs, including:

 - Changing the way activities are planned and delivered